Project

 Project sponsors

-The primary objective of the project is to promote the readiness of companies in the Jyväskylä and Central Finland regions to utilize the business potential related to the transport use of hydrogen, which covers the entire hydrogen value chain.
-The project produces foresight information for energy companies, industry, logistics operators, transport companies and other actors in the region.
-The project will investigate the interest of logistics operators and transport companies in the region in switching to hydrogen as a transport fuel.
-In addition, it will be investigated what kind of new business hydrogen filling stations and traffic use could bring to the area.
-The analysis of business potential also covers the interest of energy companies and industry in the production and use of hydrogen.
+The main goal of the Hydrogen highway - H2HW4 -project was to strengthen the readiness of companies in the Jyväskylä and Central Finland region to utilize the business potential related to hydrogen use in transportation.
+The project produced foresight information for energy companies, industry, logistics operators, and transport companies, and identified competence needs for expanding the use of hydrogen as a transport fuel.
+In addition, the project mapped the interest of energy companies and industry in hydrogen production and use.

 In the City of Jyväskylä's ecosystem agreement, renewing industry is another strategic focus area.
 In accordance with the ecosystem agreement, industrial renewal through RDI activities promotes the creation of new business and the introduction of low-carbon and resource-wise production solutions.
 The aim of Central Finland's renewing industrial ecosystem is to act as an active participant in the development of the national and international industrial environment.
 The hydrogen ecosystem has emerged as an important new topic serving industrial renewal.